A thank you email or a thank you letter?

 - Timing of delivery: The soonest a traditional letter will arrive is the day after you send it.
 If timing is not critical, you can send a letter.
-But when prompt follow-up is needed – such as thanking a customer for a purchase – email will be more convenient.
+But when prompt follow-up is needed – such as thanking a customer for purchase – the email will be more convenient.

-- The content of the message: Email allows adding graphics, images, videos, links or attaching files – if you’d like your thank you message to be more creative than a plain printed text, email is a way to go.
+- The content of the message: Email allows adding graphics, images, videos, links, or attaching files – if you’d like your thank you message to be more creative than a plain printed text, email is a way to go.

 - Budget restrictions: Sending emails is cheaper, sending letters requires additional expenses (paper, printing, postal service fee).
 For a global business having customers worldwide email might be the only reasonable option.

 Any customer appreciation letter should generally be structured in a more formal style than an email, and should always include certain basic thank you letter components.
-Below are some helpful tips on creating a perfect thank you letter for your customers:
+Below are some helpful tips on creating a perfect thank you letter to your customers:

 1. Use the appropriate salutation